anapartner-com/identity_portal/README.md

 # identity_portal
-Analysis of Symantec Identity Portal business logic
+Analysis of Symantec Identity Portal business logic using Windows Powershell json filtering

-Use MS Windows Powershell ISE to run and monitor
+You may use MS Windows Powershell ISE to run and monitor.
+- These were developed on MS Win 2019 Powershell 5.1
 ![image](https://github.com/user-attachments/assets/e63de256-ec69-4459-a9d0-4d4b75f21768)